Ellpeck/TinyLifeWeb/web/_includes/faq.md

 > i personally think that dismissing games inspired by other games is an incredibly shallow perspective that discounts many of the greatest indie games ever made. stardew valley, for example, could be called a "knockoff of story of seasons" in a similar way, which very unfairly puts down a beautifully crafted masterpiece that revitalized an entire indie subgenre.

 That being said, there are a bunch of things that make Tiny Life *unique*, though it's really up to you to decide whether these things are relevant to your enjoyment of the game.
 Here are some of them:
 - There's a fully-simulated open world, which no Sims game features as of now.
-You may think of The Sims 3, but other Sims in that game, once they leave the "visible area", so to speak, are not fully simulated.
+You may think of The Sims 3, but other Sims in that game, once they leave the "visible area," so to speak, are not fully simulated.
 Tiny Life's Tinies live full lives, even when you don't currently see them because you're not visiting their homes!
 - Personalities are split up into major and minor categories, which allows personality types like "hates children," as well as dietary choices like pescetarian or vegan, to affect Tinies' lives without taking up a vital slot in their list of major personality types.
 Tiny Life's personality gameplay also differs drastically from that of The Sims, and many personalities are unique to Tiny Life.
 - Skill gameplay is largely different for many skills, and skills like Tinkering and the accompanying upgrade system, as well as the Cleaning skill, are very different from The Sims, where, in many instances, they don't feature at all.
 - Tiny Life is an indie game created by a queer developer.
 To many players, the ways indie games respond to player feedback, represent diversity, and engage in charitable causes feels less disingenuous than those of a large company.